arcama-dev/claude-code/README.md

-## Title

-**Most people use Sequential Thinking to plan before coding.
+# **Most people use Sequential Thinking to plan before coding.
 I use it backwards — to find bugs in plans AFTER writing them.**

 ---